 The coexistence of these three bodies of work, in Brussels, in 2021, once again confirms the artistic diversity which feeds the capital daily, while the stakes of economic and climatic migrations destabilize the utopia of an ever-larger Europe.
 The Afritopias of these three artists inevitably guide us towards ourselves as much as towards the other, the one we know so little of, like so many invitations to a journey that we could make in both directions.

 Born in Mali in 1974, Diarra lived between Bamako, Brussels and Dakar.
 His father is a Bamana sculptor and his mother was a nurse from Belgium.
 Thiémoko Claude Diarra sits right at the crossroad of these two cultures, between the sacred art of his ancestors and the heritage of those who advanced Western medical science through the centuries.

 FRANCK KEMKENG NOAH

-Born in XX in 1992, Franck Kemkeng Noah studies art under XX at XX, where he graduates in XX.
-In XX, he moves to Amiens (France) where he starts painting on abandonned carpets.
-The discarded household objects he finds on the streets become a new support for a series of works which serve as narrative points of the contemporary history of migrations.
+Born in Yaoundé in 1992, Franck Kemkeng Noah graduates with a Master in Fine Arts from IBAF.
+In 2017, he moves to Amiens (France) and follows a second Master in Artistic Research.
+Soon, he starts painting on abandonned carpets.
+The discarded household objects he finds on the streets become a new support for a series of works which serve as narrative points in the history of migrations.

 A Congolese born narrative painter, curator, and mural artist, Kialeuka grew up in Miami (USA), where he worked as an artist before moving to other US cities, all the while variably travelling to DRC.
 His work focuses on themes of social realism, investigating society through the prismatic lenses of economic ecosystems, race and cultural identity.